-Book Will Benefit Alzheimer’s Disease Advocacy
+Book Benefits Alzheimer’s Disease Research

 Alzheimer’s disease, Parkinson’s disease and other forms of neurodegenerative disease are collectively becoming the leading cause of death around the world.
 Alzheimer’s disease alone is killing 50-100 million people now.
 Millions more will contract the disease this year, while just as many will go undiagnosed and misdiagnosed.
 The vast majority of cases are preventable.